Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Discussion and perspectives

 Lastly, much remains to be understood in an idealised and principled manner within this framework, the most obvious ones being:

 \begin{itemize} \item\textbf{Copyable types } Linear languages, including with C++ and Rust, mix in practice resource types and unconstrained types.
 The interaction of the resource modality arising from the slice construction with the resource modality $\oc$ which controls freely copyable and erasable types, should therefore be explored.
-Interesting questions also arise from the necessity of kind polymorphism in such languages.
+A general mechanism of polarities should provide foundations for kind-based linear type systems~\cite{Tov11} and extend them to computationally-relevant kinds in the style of Rust's special traits (e.g. \verb`Copy`, \verb`Drop`).
+Interesting questions arise from the practical necessity of kind polymorphism in such languages.

-\ifbool{arxiv}{ As a starting point, we suggest to see an unrestricted type as a specific kind of resource type whose destructor, obtained from the given weakening, is pure.
-More precisely, given a symmetric monoidal closed category $\Ccat$ with finite products, a strong monad $T$, and a resource modality $\oc$, any unrestricted type appears as a resource type as follows: